ropenttd/suds/README.txt

 Publicly available commands
- playercount    - Shows how many people are playing players        - lists the clients connected to the server companies      - lists companies date           - returns the ingame date ding           - should be ping, but that command was taken.
+ playercount    - Shows how many people are playing companies      - lists companies date           - returns the ingame date ding           - should be ping, but that command was taken.
 Dings the server